 If you have begun the search for a new retractable awning, you may be trying to compare the differences between the Sunesta vs Sunsetter.
-In this blog, we will help prospective retractable awning owners by providing a comparison of the Sunesta and Sunsetter awning products.
+In this blog, we will help prospective retractable awning owners by comparing the Sunesta and Sunsetter awning products.

 These products appeal to quite different buyers.
-The Sunsetter is a much lower cost product that targets users that plan on doing an installation on their own and are willing to trade a lower price for a shorter lifespan.
+The Sunsetter is a much lower-cost product that targets users who plan on installing on their own and are willing to trade a lower price for a shorter lifespan.